 Also, read Anders’s charming SF story “As Good as New,” which takes a familiar trope out for a new dance.
 Genre work struggles toward illumination.

-My re-up of DTM’s April Fools’ Joke about James Bond created a predictable amount of confusion.
-Anyway, one of the upshots was Kevin Sun sending me a massive collection of essays about all the Bond movies by Film Crit Hulk Smash, “Hulk Vs. James Bond: Staring Into the Id of a Boner Incarnate.”
+Kevin Sun sent me a massive collection of essays about all the Bond movies by Film Crit Hulk Smash, “Hulk Vs. James Bond: Staring Into the Id of a Boner Incarnate.”

 Hulk reminds me of Philip Sandifer, who I link to about Doctor Who.
 Hulk’s all-caps style is a bit much; referring to yourself in third person is not my favorite, either.
 Still, it’s fair to say I devoured these essays.
 Great points throughout.